What is an expired file?

 You have failed to pass the FPGEE after 5 attempts.

-If your file is closed due to fraud or exam misconduct, FPGEC will notify you and include information about appealing the file closure.
-You must submit an appeal within 30 days of the date of the file closure.
+If your file is canceled due to fraud or exam misconduct, FPGEC will notify you and include information about appealing the file cancellation.
+You must submit an appeal within 30 calendar days of the date on the notice of file cancellation.

 No. You may take the FPGEE up to 5 times in your lifetime.
 If you are not able to pass the exam after 5 attempts, your file will be closed.
 No appeal of the file closure is permitted, and you are prohibited from applying to the FPGEC program again.